 These houses are home to 20 - 50 members, depending upon available space.
 Each chapter also holds weekly membership meetings in their chapter room, and may hold other events at the house, as needed.

-Rush Week is held at the beginning of the school year.
+Recruitment Week is held at the beginning of the school year.
 Each house has its own dues and membership requirements.

 Throughout the year, the grassy area of the Quad is abuzz with activity.
 In the warm weather months, pickup football games, cookouts and volleyball games are a common sight.
 During Chicago's cold winters, snowball fights and snowmen building contests abound.
 Even if you aren't Greek, stop by and see what's going on!